kaichen0728/kaichen0728/README.md

 I'm going to *LMH Summer School Program* (Session 1) held by Lady Margaret Hall of the University of Oxford this summer!

 My course will be: *Advanced Artificial Intelligence: Deep Unsupervised Learning*.

+I'm also planning to take a one-semester or one-year overseas visiting student program in 2026.